vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "We are all apprentices in a craft where no one ever becomes a master." - Ernest Hemingway
 - "To improve is to change; to be perfect is to change often." - Winston Churchill

-## Wisdom and Insight

-- "The only true wisdom is in knowing you know nothing." - Socrates
-- "Wisdom begins in wonder." - Socrates
-- "The greatest wealth is to live content with little." - Plato
-- "The journey of a thousand miles begins with one step." - Lao Tzu
-- "Knowledge speaks, but wisdom listens." - Jimi Hendrix
-- "He who has a why to live can bear almost any how." - Friedrich Nietzsche
-- "We do not see things as they are, we see them as we are." - Anaïs Nin

 ## Life and Living

 - "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln